pierre-reboud/SLAP/README.md

 pip install -e .
 ```

+**Warning**: Additional modules might have to be installed, as requirements.txt is currently outdated.

-Additional libraries have to be installed:
+Additionally, the libraries has to be manually installed:
 * pangolin: Follow the [instructions](https://github.com/uoip/pangolin)

 ## Usage